AviatrixSystems/Docs/HowTos/transit_advanced.rst

 To enable this option on software version 6.3,

-- click "MULTI-CLOUD TRANSIT" on the left navigation bar, and then click the "Advanced Config" option
+#.
+Click Multi-Cloud Transit on the left sidebar > Advanced Config > Edit Transit tab.

-- browse to the "Edit Transit" tab, and then select the Transit Gateway
+#.
+Select the Transit Gateway.

-- find the panel "Connection Manual BGP Advertised Network List", and then select the connection name and fill the CIDRs to advertise under field "Advertised Network List"
+#.
+Find the Connection Manual BGP Advertised Network List panel, select the connection name and fill the CIDRs to advertise in the Advertised Network List field.

-To disable the option, leave the field blank and click **CHANGE**.
+To disable the option, leave the field blank and click **Change**.

 Gateway AS Path Prepend
 -------------------------------------------